To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 You pair the radar with a PTZ camera and want to configure Radar autotracking.

-The radar mounting height is changed.
+The radar mounting height has changed.

 Validate the radar

-Check there are no false detections
+Check that there are no false detections

 If there are no unwanted detections you can skip step 4.